WEAPONS and EQUIPMENT

 A quality three weapon or saber fencing mask, with or without back of the head protection, fencing jacket or tunic, long pants, and gloves are considered minimum.
 Chest protectors and groin protection is also minimum safety equipment.
 An arm and elbow guard for the sword arm is highly recommended.

 For French style dueling sword, any standard sport fencing epee will suffice.
 There are several sport fencing equipment vendors listed on our Links page.
-For a true Italian dueling sword Rockwell Classical Arms is a great source.
+For a true Italian dueling sword Rockwell Classical Arms is a great source, as is Castille Armory.
 You can also find some very serviceable weapons from Zen Warrior.

 A quality three weapon or saber fencing mask, fencing jacket or tunic, long pants, and gloves are considered minimum.
 Chest protectors and groin protection is also minimum safety equipment.